superlinked/VectorHub/docs/articles/recommender_from_clickstreams.md

 ![Projected Embeddings](../assets/use_cases/recommender_from_clickstreams/scatter.png)

 As you can see, certain hotels form clusters.

-We encourage you to try this approach to create a recSys or just gain insights from your clickstream data now!
+Though we can't know just from clustering what about the hotels is similar, we can further investigate the clusters for shared characteristics, and thereby gain insights into our data.

+If you want to take advantage of the value latent in your clickstream data, whether it's to glean insights, or even build a working recommendation system, we encourage you to give our code a try!

 Don't be a stranger.
 Let us know how it goes!

 ## Contributors